 North Carolina Passes Law to Protect Confederate Monuments

-Floor debate before the legislative vote clearly established that bill was written as a response to efforts to remove Confederate flags and memorials in other states after a white supremacist shot and killed nine black men and women in a historically black church in Charleston, South Carolina, on June 17, 2015.
-The removal of the Confederate flag from the South Carolina capitol grounds weeks after the shooting was welcomed by many, but also sparked criticism and backlash from those who insisted it was a representation of heritage and history rather than racism and pro-slavery.
+Floor debate before the legislative vote clearly established that the bill was written as a response to efforts to remove Confederate flags and memorials in other states after a white supremacist shot and killed nine Black men and women in a historically Black church in Charleston, South Carolina, on June 17, 2015.
+The removal of the Confederate flag from the South Carolina capitol grounds weeks after the shooting was welcomed by many but also sparked criticism and backlash from those who insisted it was a representation of heritage and history rather than racism and pro-slavery.

 “The whole purpose of the bill, as I see it, is to keep the flames of passion from overriding common sense,” said North Carolina Representative Michael Speciale.
 On July 20, 2015, the State House passed the bill.
 Days later, on July 23, Governor Pat McCrory signed it into law, citing his “commitment to ensuring that our past, present and future state monuments tell the complete story of North Carolina.”